 Since 2016, Library and Archives Canada (LAC) and Ottawa Public Library have joined forces on an ambitious project: the design of a shared building where the public services of both institutions will be made available.
 Architects have been working since early 2019 to design a modern, iconic facility at the cutting edge of technology.

-Expected to open in 2024, this new building will be located at 555 Albert Street—in the heart of Ottawa—just a few hundred metres from the current LAC building on Wellington Street.
+Scheduled to open in 2026, the OPL–LAC joint facility promises to be a cultural showplace for the country’s heritage, a meeting place for local residents and visitors alike, and a prime example of the Government’s commitment to building sustainable infrastructure.
+This new building will be located at 555 Albert Street—in the heart of the nation’s capital—just a few hundred metres from the current LAC building on Wellington Street.

 The new shared building will prominently and vividly express the value that Canadians place on libraries and archives.
 Just imagine, the richness of a public library and a national memory institution under one roof!